edxu96/RexNet/docs/PhD/README.md

 In this project, at least one market satisfying previous requirements is designed.
 Some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially. [varian2014intermediate](#reference) The potential candidate so far is __continuous double auction__ market with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
 It allows immediate transactions and standby orders at the same time.
 More specific settings vary according to different features in different industries.
 Similar to computerized reservation systems in airline industries, prosumers have to book before the delivery, and markets are segmented according to when bookings are made. [shy2008how](#reference) Therefore the market is named __reservation exchange (Rex)__.
 With delivery networks integrated, the whole system is named __RexNet__.
 For power industries, RexNet can be used to replace the market families for power systems including the day-ahead market, the intra-day market, the balancing market, the capacity market and other ancillary markets, so prosumers can focus on just one market.

-The most important function of Rex is the __quantity discovery__, which is similar the concept of price discovery in limit order markets for financial assets when markets motivate participants to reveal their private information. [birchler2007information](#reference) The process creates knowledge by incorporating dispersed information in high speed. [maloney2003complexity](#reference) Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet.
+The most important function of Rex is the __quantity discovery__, which is similar the concept of price discovery in limit order markets for financial assets when markets motivate participants to reveal their private information. [birchler2007information](#reference) Both of them are dynamic equilibrium discovery.
+The process creates knowledge by incorporating dispersed information in high speed. [maloney2003complexity](#reference) Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet.
 That way, deviations from power balance can be eliminated in high speed without necessity for centralized monitoring.

 In this project, all kinds of delivery networks can be divided into two levels: distribution networks (whose constraints can be ignored) and transmission networks.
 So the market is spatially fragmented by transmission networks when relevant edges are congested.
 Stakeholders in control of transmission networks can participate in RexNet as spatial arbitragers.
 Moreover, RexNet can be established hierarchically.
 Representatives of prosumers in lower levels can serve as retailers, which will be discussed at the end of section [3](#3-how-to-prove-rexnet-practical-and-rhpo-representative).